AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-04-0.md

 For more information about the new features and enhancements, view [What's new in the 2024.04.0 release](whats-new-2024-04-0.md).

-For the list of issues that have been fixed in this release, view [Fixed issues in the 2024.04.0 release](fixed-issues-2024-04-0.md).
+For the list of issues fixed in this release, view [Fixed issues in the 2024.04.0 release](fixed-issues-2024-04-0.md).

 ## Compatibility matrix